JohnBorghi/Supporting_Scientific_Data/SSD_glossary.md

 **Data Use Agreement** - A contractual agreement that establishes who is permitted to use and a dataset, the permitted uses of the dataset, as well as the responsibilities of the users of the dataset.
 The most typical consideration of a DUA is the protection of protected health data, but such agreements can be used in a variety of situations where the exchange of data is necessary.

-**Directory (e.g. File Folder)** - A structure that contains computer files and possibly other directories.
+**Directory (File Folder)** - A structure that contains computer files and possibly other directories.

 **Documentation** - Recorded information that is used to describe or explain something.